dirkschumacher/dirichlet-rating/readme.md

 const prior = [1, 1, 1, 1, 1]

 // the result of this method is now a combination of your observed rating
 // and the prior.
-The more votes your observe, the less the prior plays a role
+The more votes you observe, the less the prior plays a role
-// this allows you to also display mean rating even for items with very few ratings const rating = require("dirichlet-rating") console.log(rating(item, prior))
+// this allows you to also display mean ratings even for items with very few votes const rating = require("dirichlet-rating") console.log(rating(item, prior))

 // this results in the following output
 {
-  lowerInterval: 1.6666666666666667,
+  lowerInterval: 2.273630700081006,
-  pointEstimate: 3.3333333333333335,
+  pointEstimate: 3.333333333333333,
-  upperInterval: 4.833333333333333,
+  upperInterval: 4.4033090113600615,
   alpha: 0.05
 }

-// in 95% of the time your mean rating for this item
+// in 95% of the time your mean rating for this item is
 // between `lowerInterval` and `upperInterval`
-// the median value (point estimate) of the mean rating for this item
+// the mean value is the `pointEstimate`
-// is `pointEstimate`
-// your notice that there is a lot of uncertainty around the items true rating
+// you notice that there is a lot of uncertainty around the items true rating

 // now if you observe 10 more 5 star ratings console.log(rating(item.map(x => x * 10), prior))
 {
-  lowerInterval: 3.2666666666666666,
+  lowerInterval: 3.6782580809383103,
-  pointEstimate: 4.4,
+  pointEstimate: 4.333333333333333,
-  upperInterval: 5,
+  upperInterval: 4.814010758536736,
   alpha: 0.05
 }
-// we can for example savely state that the item's mean rating is probably
+// we can for example state that the item's mean rating is probably
 // not less that 3.2
 ```